 It’s fair to say my eldest has inherited my love of autumn.
-I love the colours of the leaves at this time of year, they’re so rich and jewel like.
+I love the colours of the leaves at this time of year, they’re so rich and jewel-like.
 This year feels like the first year the ladybird has really enjoyed autumn.
-She moved up to the preschool room at nursery in September and seems to be loving it.
-She’s learning so much (including spanish) and also showing an interest in the season and the celebrations (Halloween, bonfire night and Diwali).
+She moved up to the preschool room at the nursery in September and seems to be loving it.
+She’s learning so much (including Spanish) and also showing an interest in the season and the celebrations (Halloween, bonfire night and Diwali).

 We’ve been enjoying autumn walks together and often using them to collect “autumn treasure” (leaves, acorns, conkers and pine cones mostly).
 This hunting for treasure has really helped to make walking more enjoyable for the ladybird.
 She takes her little bag and once that is full she fills the tiny ladybird’s pram too.

 Once we get home from our walks, we have been exploring our treasures.

 We’ve done leaf printing.